variantstudios/greeleydowntown.com/_signature_events/downtown-greeley-scavenger-hunt.md

 title: Downtown Greeley Scavenger Hunt
 description: >-
   Enjoy a Downtown Greeley Scavenger Hunt ANYTIME.
 It's fun to do with family, friends, co-workers.
-You can choose different "roles" for the people in your group - even kids!!!
+You can choose different roles for the people in your group - even kids!!!
 image_path: /assets/1_DowntownGreeley.jpg
 header_image_path: